zhangxu90s/ICE/README.md

 ## 4. Load the trained model
 You can download the codes and our trained model from here:

-Baidu Netdisk: https://pan.baidu.com/s/1QstyW9AD3_ykyUuPb8V8Bw  password: vplk,
+Baidu Netdisk: https://pan.baidu.com/s/18yzI3RP0669H5RHI45_6zA  password: gvdp,

 then run predict.py to get the experiment results in "Intra-Correlation Encoding for Chinese Sentence Intention Matching"
 # Reference